Kurokamori/Monsterify-Your-Website/src/content/guides/Submissions and Progression/Submitting Artwork.md

 # Submitting Artwork
+!
+This guide is currently somewhat out of date, using the calculations in here is fine, but if you're confused about why some numbers aren't lining up, I still need to update this guide!

 The core of the game - submitting your own artwork to be used in the game.
 Both artwork featuring characters from the game (game art) and artwork made outside of the game can be submit for levels and coins.